-We often talk about boundaries in terms of other people - what we’ll tolerate, what we won’t allow, how we want to be spoken to, how we expect to be treated.
+We often talk about boundaries in terms of other people, what we will tolerate, what we will not allow, how we want to be spoken to, how we expect to be treated.

-But there’s another layer.
-One that’s often skipped.
-One that changes everything.
+But there is another layer.
+One that’s often skipped and that changes everything.
 The most important boundaries you’ll ever set are the ones you set with yourself.

 Because sometimes it’s not what others are doing that’s wearing you down.
 It’s what you keep allowing inside your own inner world.